 Under Action 8, the administrative impacts would be associated with the development of the online program and the cost would be associated with how complicated the program is designed.
 The intent of this action is to use the releasing of allocation as an enforcement tool.
-For all alternatives, the agency would need to build a function to determine which accounts could receive allocation from shares at the start of the year or during any in-season quota increase.
+For all alternatives, the agency would need to build a function in the online program to determine which accounts could receive allocation from shares at the start of the year or during any in-season quota increase.
 Alternative 2 would require a link to the permits system.
-Preferred Alternative 3 would require additional functions to implement, involving a higher administrative burden, as it would need to be linked to other data in the system.
-Preferred Alternative 3, Preferred Sub-Alternative 3a would functions that evaluate payment of cost recovery fees before allocation was released.
-Preferred Alternative 3, Sub-Alternative 3b would require additional analysis to determine if all landing transactions were submitted based on information in the system about trips taken.
-This is a greater burden as it needs to link pre-landing notifications with landing transactions, and fulfillment of coastal logbook reporting requirements.
-Therefore, Alternative 2 and Preferred Alternative 3 along with its associated sub-alternatives.
+Preferred Alternative 3 would require additional functions in the online program, involving a higher administrative burden, as it would need to be linked to other data in the online system.
+Preferred Sub-alternative 3a would require additional functions in the online system that would evaluate payment of cost recovery fees before allocation was released.
+Sub-alternative 3b would require additional analysis to determine if all landing transactions were submitted based on information in the system about trips taken.
+This is a greater burden as it needs to link pre-landing notifications with landing transactions and determine the status of the fulfillment of coastal logbook reporting requirements.
+Therefore, Alternative 1 (No Action) would be expected to have low administrative effects followed by Alternative 2 and Preferred Alternative 3 along with its associated sub-alternatives.